 The project has partnered with legal consultants to develop a step-wise guide for the integration of international legal instruments related to deep-sea fisheries and biodiversity in the ABNJ into national legislation of selected pilot countries.
-The first DEEP-FLIP training workshop took place October 2018 in Thailand, with selected countries from SIOFA and SEAFO participating.
-The Workshop purpose was to assist States, where necessary, to better integrate international obligations arising from deep-sea fisheries instruments into national laws and policies.
-The workshop included SIOFA and SEAFO representatives responsible for policy, legal and operational aspects in connection with deep-sea fisheries.
+The first DEEP-FLIP (Fisheries Law in Practice) training workshop took place on 22-24 October 2018, with participants selected countries from the SIOFA and SEAFO regions.
 Training was conducted on the use and application of the step-wise guide.
-A Workshop report will be published in 2019.
+A follow-up assessment of the implementation of international legal instruments in national legislation is being undertaken with selected countries from SIOFA and SEAFO.